ciaeric/ciaeric.github.io/_posts/2019-02-06-selfservice-power-bi.md

 Is Power BI a "Self Service" Tool?
 It depends on how do you define "Self Service" and how much do you know about Power BI.

-The reason why I want to write this article is because when I am delivering Power BI development training and communicating with Management Team, I feel like people are misled by the word "Self Service".
+The reason why I want to write this article is that when I am delivering Power BI development training and communicating with Management Team, I feel like people are misled by the word "Self Service".

 For example: